 - 2010 Ferrari Recall: Even the most high-end cars are at risk of fire.
 Ferrari recalled 1,248 of their 458 Italia model cars in 2010 in order to replace an adhesive that was used in the wheel-arch assemblies that, if it overheats, can ignite.
 The recall was prompted when five of their cars caught fire in California, China, Paris, Switzerland, and another unnamed location.

 Unfortunately, vehicle recalls due to fire hazards aren’t a new phenomenon.
 If you or a loved one was injured due to a vehicle fire, you may be eligible for compensation.
-At the Wyatt Law Firm, Ltd., our San Antonio personal injury attorneys are prepared to handle your case.
+At the Wyatt Law Firm, PLLC., our San Antonio personal injury attorneys are prepared to handle your case.
 Contact us today through our website, or call us at (210) 702-2162 for your free legal claim evaluation.